capnproto/capnproto/doc/install.md

     cd capnproto/c++
     ./setup-ekam.sh

-If all goes well, this downloads the Ekam code into `.ekam` and adds some symlinks under src.
+If all goes well, this downloads the Ekam code into a directory called `.ekam` and adds some symlinks under src.
 It also imports the [Google Test](https://googletest.googlecode.com) and [Protobuf](http://protobuf.googlecode.com) source code, so you can compile tests and benchmarks.

 Once Ekam is installed, you can do: